Not Drowning, Waving: 1993–1994: Circus and break up

-2001–2025: Reunions and Malira
+2001–present: Reunions and Malira

 In November 2001, a short reunion of Not Drowning, Waving – consisting of Bradley, Bridie, Mountfort, Phillips and Southall in the line-up – occurred at the Corner Hotel in Richmond for the book launch of Blunt: A Biased History of Australian Rock.

-In February 2003, they reunited again for The Morning Star Concert for West Papua at the Melbourne Concert Hall.
+In February 2003, they reunited again for the Morning Star Concert for West Papua at the Melbourne Concert Hall.

 Another reunion, for several months, started in March 2005 when the band, together with Telek, performed twice at the 2005 WOMADelaide festival.
-Several other performances followed – at the 10th Fest'Napuan in Port Vila, Vanuatu; the Corner Hotel; and the Northcote Social Club, Northcote.
-The band's final show with the full lineup took place at Festival Melbourne 2006 in the Alexandra Gardens, a free concert for Melbourne's Commonwealth Games celebrations on 25 March 2006.
+Several other performances followed – at the 10th Fest'Napuan in Port Vila, Vanuatu, the Corner Hotel and the Northcote Social Club.
+The band's final show with the full lineup took place at Festival Melbourne 2006 at the Alexandra Gardens, a free concert for Melbourne's Commonwealth Games celebrations on 25 March 2006.
 During this time they issued two compilation albums, Through the One Last Door – Best Of (2005) and Maps for Sonic Adventurers (2006).
 A live album of performances from 1986 to 2005 was released as Live (At the Butchers' Picnic) in 2007.

-In January 2025 Not Drowning Waving and George Telek performed for "one night only" at the Sydney festival to celebrate the 35th anniversary of the album Tabaran.
+In January 2025, Not Drowning Waving and George Telek performed for "one night only" at the Sydney Festival to celebrate the 35th anniversary of their album Tabaran.
 In September 2025, coinciding with the 50th anniversary of Papua New Guinea independence, they performed the Tabaran show at the Melbourne Recital Centre.

-In September 2025, Not Drowning, Waving released a new studio album, Malira, a set of tracks that arose from playing together to rehearse for Tabaran live shows.
+In September 2025, Not Drowning, Waving released a new studio album, Malira, a set of tracks which arose from playing together to rehearse for Tabaran live shows.
 George Telek is credited as a member of Not Drowning, Waving for the album, along with PNG-based musicians Ben Hakalitz (drums) and Pius Wasi (bamboo flute).
-Malira was recorded in various studios across Australia and Papua New Guinea, including samples from local musicians in PNG and Vanuatu.
+Malira was recorded at various studios across Australia and Papua New Guinea, including samples from local musicians in PNG and Vanuatu.
 The album notes describe it as "not Tabaran version two but something different", noting that the album release coincided with celebrations of the 50th anniversary of Papua New Guinea's independence.

+In 2026 Not Drowning, Waving did a mini Australian tour.